tamoghna21/CarND-MPC-Project/writeup.md

 ## The Model

-* The kinematic model of the car considered in this project has six states [x,y,ψ,v,cte,eψ]
+The kinematic model of the car considered in this project has six states [x,y,ψ,v,cte,eψ].
+* x, y and ψ denote the position and orientation angle(in radian) of the car in 2D plane.
+* v is the speed of the car in heading direction.
+* cte is for cross track error, the deviation of the car's y coordiate from ref trajectory.
+* eψ is the deviation of the car's orientation from the reference orientation.

+Two cotrol inputs are considered in the model, steering input δ and throttle input a.
+Steering input has limit of [-25 deg, 25 deg].
+Throttle input a is for both accelerator and the brake; positive for acceleration and negetive for braking.
+The limits on a is [-1, 1].

+The state update equations for the model are:

 ![alt text][image1]